IoT Sensors in Robotic Arms: Explore Advanced Integration and Control Techniques

 How do IoT sensors improve robotic arm precision?

-IoT sensors provide real-time feedback on position, force, and orientation.
-This information allows the robotic control system to make micro-adjustments for highly accurate movements.
+IoT sensors provide real-time data on movement, force, and orientation.
+This allows control systems to make continuous adjustments for accurate performance.

 • Position and rotation encoders